andyw8/ruby-kata-template/README.md

 This a blank Ruby project ready to run with MiniTest.

-It's intended for both new and experienced developers to get an up running on a kata.
+It's intended for both new and experienced developers to quickly get up and running on a kata.

 To set up this project, click the 'Use this template' button, clone the new repo, then run: